ChaseDDevelopment/kubernetes-public/README.md

 # kubernetes-public
-This is a guide to provision a Highly Available Kubernetes Cluster (K8s)
+This is a guide to provision a Highly Available Kubernetes Cluster (K8s) on v1.21

 <h1>This is my Personal Homelab Kubernetes Cluster</h1>